Muzietto/geiesmonads/README.md

 ----------------
-Define a State monad that manages errors (in a sense like Maybe): if an error/problem occurs during the "do" computation, it is signalled and propagated by >>=.
+Define a State monad that manages errors (in a sense like Maybe): if an error/problem occurs during the "do" computation, it is signalled and propagated by bind.
+ - Step 1) The presence of a None indicates an error has occurred
-The error should also contain a string describing it.
+ - Step 2) The error should propagate carrying a string which describes what occurred.

 See files geiesmonads_StateMaybe.js and geiesmonads_stateMaybeTest.js.